aixoss/aix-chef/README.md

 The location directory is automatically created if it does not exist.

+The following user process resource limits are recommended to run a suma recipe:
+- fsize = -1
+- nofiles = 20000 (or greater)
+- data = -1

 The NIM lpp_source resource is automatically created if needed.
 It meets the following requirement.
 Name contains build number and ends with the type of resource:

 - 7100-04-00-0000-lpp_source